8th Month of Pregnancy – Symptoms, Bodily Changes and Baby Development

 Stretching skin and hormonal changes can lead to itchiness, particularly around the belly area.

 Physical Changes in the Eighth Month of Pregnancy

-Eight months of pregnancy is the time when your baby gains significant weight and grows quite rapidly.
-This directly brings about a number of changes in the mother’s body.
+The eight month of pregnancy is the time when your baby will gain significant weight and grow quite rapidly.
+This will directly bring about a number of changes in your body.
 You may start noticing some of the following changes during this time.